DIPLOMA INVESTMENT ADVISORY

 - A complete blend of theory + practical.

-- Practice on live market.
+- Practice on the live market.

-- Learn to generate calls, tips.
+- Learn to generate calls, and tips.

-- Learn to correlate data, events, trends.
+- Learn to correlate data, events, and trends.

-- Learn to forecast price.
+- Learn to forecast prices.

 - Become 100% confident to Trade & Earn.